Transfer operators and topological field theory: Discussion

 As a finalizing remark, we would like to revisit here the issue of the generic phase diagram.
 This subject matter is of a somewhat speculative character.
 Nevertheless, it is still worth a discussion as the phase diagram makes a good sense from the physical point of view and the logic behind it looks robust.

-It was proposed in Ref. \cite{Mine2} that there must exist three major phases: the TE phase with unbroken $\mathcal Q$-symmetry that was previously identified as Markovian in order to emphasize that such DS's do not exhibit long-range chaotic order; the noise-induced chaotic phase (intermittent phase) with $\mathcal Q$-symmetry broken by the condensation of the configurations of instantons and antiinstantons; and the conventional chaotic phase, where the $\mathcal Q$-symmetry is broken even in the deterministic limit due to the non-integrability of the flow vector field.
+It was proposed in Ref. \cite{Mine2} that there must exist three major phases: the TE phase with unbroken $\mathcal Q$-symmetry that was previously identified as Markovian in order to emphasize that such DSs do not exhibit long-range chaotic order; the noise-induced chaotic phase (intermittent phase) with $\mathcal Q$-symmetry broken by the condensation of the configurations of instantons and antiinstantons; and the conventional chaotic phase, where the $\mathcal Q$-symmetry is broken even in the deterministic limit due to the non-integrability of the flow vector field.

 The logic behind the introduction of this phase diagram is as follows.
 In the deterministic limit, the phase diagram is divided into two regions of integrable deterministic dynamics and non-integrable chaotic deterministic dynamics.
-The effect of noise provides two additional sources of $\mathcal Q$-symmetry breaking for the DS's with integrable flow vector fields.
+The effect of noise provides two additional sources of $\mathcal Q$-symmetry breaking for the DSs with integrable flow vector fields.
 The first source is the perturbative corrections.
-Supersymmetries, however, can not be broken perturbatively (non-renormalization theorems).
-This is actually the reason why the second source of the condensation of the configurations of (anti-)instantons is considered one of the most reliable mechanisms of the spontaneous breakdown of a supersymmetry in high-energy Physics models. \cite{WittenSuSyBreakingInstantons}
+Supersymmetries, however, are hard to break perturbatively (non-renormalization theorems).
+This is actually the reason why the second source of the condensation of the configurations of (anti-)instantons is considered one of the most reliable mechanisms of the spontaneous breakdown of supersymmetries in the high-energy physics models. \cite{WittenSuSyBreakingInstantons}

-In terms of stochastic dynamics, configurations of (anti-)instantons represent tunneling processes between different deterministic attractors.
-Such processes exist even in Langevin SDE's with multiple local minima of Langevin potential.
-At this, $\mathcal Q$-symmetry is never broken for (physically meaningful) Langevin SDE's.
+In terms of stochastic dynamics, configurations of (anti-)instantons represent in particular the noise-induced tunneling processes between different deterministic attractors.
+Such processes exist even in Langevin SDEs with multiple local minima of Langevin potential.
+At this, $\mathcal Q$-symmetry is never broken for (physically meaningful) Langevin SDEs (the FP spectra are real and non-negative).
 The conclusion is that the very existence of (anti-)instantons does not necessitate the spontaneous breakdown of $\mathcal Q$-symmetry.
-In a sense, condensation of (anti-)instantons can only help $\mathcal Q$-symmetry breaking in DS's, which are already "close" to be chaotic in the deterministic limit.
+In a sense, condensation of (anti-)instantons can only "help" $\mathcal Q$-symmetry breaking in DSs that are already "close" to be chaotic in the deterministic limit.